What is Trauma? Understanding Beyond the Buzzword

 Trauma isn’t about being “weak” or “sensitive.”
 It’s not something you choose or something you can simply “get over” through willpower alone.
 It’s also not always dramatic or obvious.
 Some of the most significant trauma happens quietly, through patterns of interaction with others rather than singular events.

-Having a bad day, experiencing normal relationship conflicts, or dealing with typical work stress doesn't constitute trauma.
+Having a bad day, experiencing normal relationship conflicts, or dealing with typical work stress doesn’t constitute trauma.
 However, if these situations trigger intense reactions that seem disproportionate to the current circumstance, they might be hitting on trauma responses from past experiences.
-As the saying goes, if your reaction is hysterical (related to the level of the experience), it’s likely historical.

 Moving Forward with Compassion